 Another of the many advantages of investing in mutual funds is that you can sell or add to your shares at any time.
 Plus, you can also switch from one type of fund within a fund family (different types of funds managed by the same company) to another type of fund at no cost -- and with just a phone call.

-While mutual funds offer many advantages it's also important to realize that mutual funds are not federally insured -- even if you purchase them through a bank.
+While mutual funds offer many advantages, it's also important to realize that mutual funds are not federally insured -- even if you purchase them through a bank.

 So, as a simple example, suppose a fund's assets were $150,000, its liabilities were $50,000, and the fund had 10,000 outstanding shares.
 In that case, the NAV would be $100,000 ($150,000 - $50,000) and the NAV per share would be $10.00 ($100,000 ÷ 10,000).

 From there, you can see that if the NAV rises (assets increase by a greater margin than any increase in liabilities), so does the NAV per share.
-So if the fund's NAV per share were to increase to say $12, this means you could sell your 97 shares back to the fund for $1,164 (97 x $12 NAV per share) -- leaving you with a gain of $194.00 ($1,164 - $970) -- less any deferred sales charges (back-end load) and annual operating costs.
+So if the fund's NAV per share was to increase to say $12, this means you could sell your 97 shares back to the fund for $1,164 (97 x $12 NAV per share) -- leaving you with a gain of $194.00 ($1,164 - $970) -- less any deferred sales charges (back-end load) and annual operating costs.

 Some funds may also charge for sales and marketing (referred to as "12b-1" fees), management, and "other" expenses.
-The amount of these charges and fees can be found in the prospectus that mutual fund companies are required to provide.
+The amount of these charges can be found in the prospectus that mutual fund companies are required to provide.

 Before investing in mutual funds, or any other type of risk-bearing investment, you should have 3-6 months of income saved up in an emergency fund and have no outstanding high-interest debt.

-If you don't have a fully-funded emergency fund I suggest you allocate all investment funds to creating that all important financial safety net.
+If you don't have a fully-funded emergency fund, I suggest you allocate all investment funds to creating that all important financial safety net.

 Or if you do have a fully-funded emergency fund, but you have unpaid high-interest debt, I suggest you invest in your debt before you consider purchasing risk-bearing mutual funds that can't match the safe, tax-free, high rate of returns you can achieve with accelerated debt payoff.

-If you do have a fully-funded emergency fund and you have managed to pay off all of your high interest debt, and you are ready to start investing in mutual funds, you have one of two primary ways of purchasing shares:
+If you do have a fully-funded emergency fund and you have managed to pay off all of your high-interest debt, and you are ready to start investing in mutual funds, you have one of two primary ways of purchasing shares: